Pet Care Home

 Foods and Feeding

-Since they are omnivorous the Black Neon Tetra will generally eat all kinds of live, fresh, and flake foods.
-To keep a good balance give them a high quality flake food everyday.
+The Black Neon Tetras are omnivorous.
+In the wild they feed on small invertebrates and plants, and most likely includes tiny crustacea, filamentous algae, and fallen fruits.
+In the aquarium they will generally eat all kinds of live, fresh, and flake foods.
+To keep a good balance, give them a high quality flake food every day.
 Feed brine shrimp (either live or frozen) or blood worms as a treat.

 • Diet Type: Omnivore